mocha8686/neocities/src/data/cryptopals/set1.md

 >
 > Remember that the problem with ECB is that it is stateless and deterministic; the same 16 byte plaintext block will always produce the same 16 byte ciphertext.

-This is another pure challenge, except this time, we don't even need any of our library.
+This is another pure challenge, though I will put some of the functionality into a library function to use in later challenges.

-The challenge is hinting for us to take a look at 16-byte blocks again.
+This challenge is hinting for us to take a look at 16-byte blocks again.
 Basically, given a long enough plaintext, there will eventually be two blocks that have the same plaintext.
-Even though we may not be able to directly break AES yet on a single block, we can look at the relationship between blocks and extract information from there.
+Even though we may not be able to directly break AES-ECB on a single block (yet), we can look at the relationship between blocks and extract information from there.

 ```
 blocksize = 4